AnyDSL/half/README.txt

 symbol to 0:

-  - 'HALF_ERRHANDLING_OVERFLOW_TO_INEXACT' will cause overflow errors to also raise a 'HALF_FE_INEXACT' exception.
+  - 'HALF_ERRHANDLING_OVERFLOW_TO_INEXACT' will cause overflow errors to also raise a 'FE_INEXACT' exception.
-  - 'HALF_ERRHANDLING_UNDERFLOW_TO_INEXACT' will cause underflow errors to also raise a 'HALF_FE_INEXACT' exception.
+  - 'HALF_ERRHANDLING_UNDERFLOW_TO_INEXACT' will cause underflow errors to also raise a 'FE_INEXACT' exception.
 This will also slightly change the behaviour of the underflow exception, which will ONLY be raised if the result is actually inexact due to underflow.
 If this is disabled, underflow exceptions will be raised for ANY (possibly exact) subnormal result.